Smith Longfin Sunglasses Review

 Outdoor Empire Score: 4

-Smith longfin sunglasses with case
+Smith Longfin sunglasses with case

 Just a microfiber soft case comes with the Longfin, no hard case.